AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 <InlineAlert slots="text" />

-Previously, the default implementation of these user preferences was that the browser used to remember the updated annotation colour and also whether the coach mark for a selected annotation tool has been displayed or not.
+Previously, the default implementation of these user preferences was that the browser used to remember the updated annotation color and also whether the coach mark for a selected annotation tool has been displayed or not.
 This was achieved by storing this data in the local storage of the PDF Embed API domain.
 This is now deprecated and PDF Embed API does not store this data.

 By default, these preferences are lost when the PDF reloads.
-As a result, the updated annotation colour is not remembered (default annotation colour will be applied in this case) and users will see annotation tool coach marks again when the PDF reloads.
+As a result, the updated annotation color is not remembered (default annotation color will be applied in this case) and users will see annotation tool coach marks again when the PDF reloads.

 Website developers can improve this experience by registering the user